What is Form W-3?

 You can also file a paper form by mail, but you must be careful.
 Printing Form W-3 from the IRS website can come with a penalty, as the SSA can't scan those forms.
 Instead, you must order the red ink paper forms1 from the IRS.

-Filling out the form is similar to completing Form W-2s for your employees, as it uses the same information.
+Filling out Form W-3 is similar to the Form W-2 process for your employees.
+It uses the same information.
 However, it can be challenging for business owners to complete the first time.

 We'll review each form field below and what you need to complete it.